menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 .. note::
   To edit a DHCP server's name in the Management Console, see :ref:`console-edit-dhcp-server`.

-Toggle DHCPv6 Management on or off:
+Toggle DHCPv6 Management on or off
 -----------------------------------

 .. note::